conceptadev/rockets/packages/nestjs-auth-local/README.md

 ## Core Features

+- Local stategy for setting up a Database
 - Follow best practices for password storage, encryption and salting.
 - Sign in using email and password.
 - Follow NIST password guidelines, and storage